jiayike/flutter_clock/ferris_clock/README.md

 # Ferris Clock

-First implementation of a Flutter project.
-Forgive me for the noob codes >.<
+First implementation of a Flutter project for the Flutter Clock Challenge [flutter.dev/clock](https://flutter.dev/clock).
+Please forgive me for the noob codes >.<

 Light mode